jhu-data-services/data-wrangling-pandas/README.md

 ## Description of Files
 - Data: This folder contains raw data files to be used during hands-on activities in the workshop
 - In-ClassScripts: This folder contains Jupyter Notebook file you will need for the workshop:
-    - DataWranglingPandas_StudentVersion.ipynb
+    - DataWranglingPandas_InClass.ipynb
-    - Images folder - contains images that are used in the Juptyer Notebook
+    - Images folder - contains images that are used in the Jupyter Notebook
 - PresentationMaterials: This folder contains PowerPoint slides and other presentation materials used in the workshop (there are none for this workshop)
 - Resources: This folder contains cheatsheets to assist you during the workshop and links to external sources for you to continue your learning